Repeating the same relationship mistakes — even with a new look, new location, new partner? You're not alone.

 How awesome is that!

-To the outside observer, reenactments can be really confusing.
-Folks just don't get how some people can go from one miserable situation to another.
+To the outside observer, repetitive reenactments look really confusing.
+It's hard to understand why you go from one miserable situation to another.

 Let's take a classic example.
 For instance, let's say, I've had a series of relationships that have all ended badly.
 My partners have eventually all become physically abusive.